liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 19/06/21
+  - MVC controller initialization
+  - building a custom controller factory
+  - dependency resolvers.
+  - a look into angular

 ### 18/06/21
   - MVC http handlers and modules
   - HTTP routing in the MVC framework using MVC handler.